 Pre IPO can be defined as a method used by companies to procure capital by selling a large amount of shares/stocks before it has actually been publicly traded in some exchanges to private investors, hedge funds, HNIs, etc. and also it has no prospectus available when the sale takes place.

-- A pre-IPO method of placement happens when shares of a firm are bought by private investors before the IPO goes live in the market.
+- A pre-IPO method of placement happens when private investors buy shares of a firm before the IPO goes live in the market.
 These private investors are generally private equity firms, HNIs, AIFs, SSFs, hedge funds, etc. who are in a position to purchase a big stake in the company.

 - When there is a steady demand in the market for an upcoming release of IPO, the company generally first issues a pre IPO.
 The company firsts issue the share to the private investors at a discounted price than the price it is going to quote during IPO.

-- This is mainly done to mitigate the risk of any possible outcome during the IPO launch and focus on the expected trading volume.
-Any risk that arises based on the above two factors can be covered up to some extent with the capital raised by pre IPO investment.
+- It is mainly done to mitigate the risk of any possible outcome during the IPO launch and focus on the expected trading volume.
+Any risk that arises based on the above two factors can be covered up to some extent, with the capital raised by pre IPO investment.

 Who sells Pre IPO Shares?

-- An increase in dealings in Pre IPO means that founders of the company, employees holding ESOPS and private investors are gaining liquidity in a shorter span of time as compared to the earlier company life cycles.
-Quite frequently, start-ups and privately-held companies face the liquidity crunch because of the absence of the market enabling them for selling shares and/or transfer obligations that may obstruct the sale.
+- An increase in dealings in Pre IPO means that founders of the company, employees holding ESOPS, and private investors are gaining liquidity in a shorter span of time as compared to the earlier company life cycles.
+Quite frequently, start-ups and privately-held companies face the liquidity crunch because of the absence of the market, enabling them to sell shares and/or transfer obligations that may obstruct the sale.

 - Thus Pre IPO investments are an answer to the above problem.
 Private investors who look for fruitful companies make their profit based on the discounted issue of shares by the issuing company.
 Companies also use this capital raised as a backup for unforeseen circumstances during IPO issues or unexpected trading volume with the IPO.